 Skip to content

-The CEO agent is the linchpin of the C-Suite Architecture.
+The CEO (orchestrator) agent is the linchpin of the Agent Tree Architecture.
 It’s the only agent that talks directly to the human.
 It’s the quality gate every deliverable passes through.
-It coordinates all other agents, maintains the project portfolio, and holds the strategic context of the entire system.
+It coordinates domain agents, maintains the project portfolio, and holds the strategic context across all life domains.

 The CEO agent is not a chatbot.
 It’s a strategic orchestrator with real opinions, real authority, and real accountability.